|ChrisOLeary.com > BUY > Pitching > Forearm Flyout|

 Forearm Flyout is the phony flaw that goes a long way towards explaining what happened to Justin Verlander.
 In sum, JV broke because a pitching guru named Ron Wolforth diagnosed him with Forearm Flyout and broke him in the process of trying to fix him and it, with the help of the Connection Ball.

-This piece is a deep dive into Forearm Flyout; what it is and
+This piece is a deep dive into the topic of Forearm Flyout itself; what it is and whether it's bad.

 Dr. Mike Marshall